 If you're seeing the Stratos at anything but first place on this list, it may be officially time to give up on humanity.
 Not just the most beautiful rally car ever produced (no argument), the purpose-built Stratos used a mid-mounted Ferrari Dino V-6 engine and an hilariously short wheelbase to dominate the WRC from 1974 to 1976.
 The Stratos was a complete game-changer in its own time, and a suicide speed machine that remains a legend to this day.

-#27 on The Best Cars Ever Madesee more on Lancia Stratos
+#73 on The Ultimate Dream Garagesee more on Lancia Stratos

 In the 1960s, the Mini competed with all the spirit and fortitude of a Spitfire against the likes of Ford and Renault.
 That made rally courses of the 1960s a battle between front-wheel-drive, rear-drive, and rear-engine.
 The Mini's ability to pull itself through turns that other cars would spectacularly (but slowly) drift around made this underdog a serious bull pup on tighter stages.
 It won Monte Carlo three years in a row from 1964 to 1967.